ausgerechnet/spheroscope/library/guidelines.md

 - ... the figures were REMAIN 45% ...
   + figures do not desire anything
 - you want to talk misleading?
-  + rhetorical questions and idiomatic expressions:
+  + rhetorical questions and idiomatic expressions
 - he's got Brexit as his next agenda item
 - Johnson's *reason* to remain, her *case* for leave
   + the desire can only be inferred from an expression of conscious decision or reasoning
-- the technocrats fighting hard for Britain to remain
 - you seem to like that
   + positive regard without desire
 - the technocrats in the EU fighting for Britain to remain